 Case study analysis using real-world examples of human rights risks across different industries and countries and effective controls for risk mitigation and management

-Group discussions to reflect on business responsibilities and share perspectives on HRDD practices
+Expert-driven discussions to reflect on business responsibilities and share perspectives on HRDD practices

 Self-assessment through an implementation readiness survey to identify management systems gaps and opportunities for improvement